 Repurchase Offers Risk.
 As described under "Periodic Repurchase Offers" above, the Fund is an interval fund and, in order to provide liquidity to Shareholders, the Fund, subject to applicable law, will conduct quarterly repurchase offers of 10% to 25% of its outstanding Shares at NAV, subject to approval of the Board.
 The Fund believes that these repurchase offers are generally beneficial to the Fund's Shareholders, and repurchases generally will be funded from available cash, cash from the sale of Shares or sales of portfolio securities.
 However, repurchase offers and the need to fund repurchase obligations will affect the ability of the Fund to be fully invested or force the Fund to maintain a higher percentage of its assets in liquid investments, which could harm the Fund's investment performance.
 Moreover, it is possible that diminution in the size of the Fund through repurchases will result in an increased expense ratio for Shareholders who do not tender their Shares for repurchase, will result in untimely sales of portfolio securities (with associated imputed transaction costs, which could be significant) and will limit the ability of the Fund to participate in new investment opportunities or to achieve its investment objective.
 The Fund will, from time to time, accumulate cash by holding back (i.e., not reinvesting) payments received in connection with the Fund's investments and cash from the sale of Shares.
-The Fund believes that it can meet the maximum potential amount of the Fund's repurchase obligations, if at any time cash and other liquid assets held by the Fund are not sufficient to meet the Fund's repurchase obligations, the Fund is expenses and reducing any net investment income.
+The Fund believes that it can meet the maximum potential amount of the Fund's repurchase obligations.
+If at any time cash and other liquid assets held by the Fund are not sufficient to meet the Fund's repurchase obligations, the Fund intends, if necessary, to sell investments.
+In addition, if the Fund borrows to finance repurchases, interest on that borrowing will negatively affect Shareholders who do not tender their Shares by increasing the Fund's expenses and reducing any net investment income.

 If a repurchase offer is oversubscribed, the Board has authority to increase the amount repurchased by up to 2% of the Fund's outstanding Shares as of the date of the Repurchase Request Deadline.
-In the event that the Board determines not to repurchase more than the repurchase offer amount, or if Shareholders tender more than the repurchase offer amount plus 2% of the Fund's outstanding Shares as of the date of the Repurchase and the repurchase tendered on a pro rata basis, and Shareholders will have to wait until the next repurchase offer to make another repurchase request.
+In the event that the Board determines not to repurchase more than the repurchase offer amount, or if Shareholders tender more than the repurchase offer amount plus 2% of the Fund's outstanding Shares as of the date of the Repurchase Request Deadline, the Fund will repurchase the Shares tendered on a pro rata basis, and Shareholders will have to wait until the next repurchase offer to make another repurchase request.
 As a result, Shareholders could be unable to liquidate all or a given percentage of their investment in the Fund during a particular repurchase offer.
 Some Shareholders, in anticipation of proration, may tender more Shares than they wish to have repurchased in a particular month, thereby increasing the likelihood that proration will occur.
-Between the Repurchase Request Deadline and the date on which the NAV of Shares tendered in a repurchase offer could decline.
+Between the Repurchase Request Deadline and the date on which the NAV for tendered Shares is determined, the Fund is subject to market and other risks and the NAV of Shares tendered in a repurchase offer could decline.
 In addition, the repurchase of Shares by the Fund will generally be a taxable event to Shareholders.